cw2k/SCORA/README.md

 	options:
 	 -noDecompress   Don't decompress the decrypted data
+         -NoUnlock       Keep Scorch options as they are.
 	 -chunks  (requires: -noDecompress)  Redirects decompressed chunk data into new files (useful for *.idea or *.lib and *.sco with embedded PDF)
 	 -verbose  Shows addition information
 	 -HTML     Create Html to run the file in Scorch

+Running:
+`java -jar SCORA.jar example\smd_137443.sco -verbose`
+Will create `smd_137443.sco.sib`
+and as well modify and unlock the source file `smd_137443.sco` If you do not want this add the `-NoUnlock` option to keep the source file untouched.

 Scorch-Away Version 1.2c - Readme